Editor choice

 The Zodiac M6 is the odd one out here as it comes with a 10-inch cleaning footprint.

-The real battle here is between Zodiac MX8 vs. MX8 Elite as they both come with wider 15-inch cleaning footprints.
+The real battle here is between Zodiac MX8 and MX8 Elite as they both come with wider 15-inch cleaning footprints.

 Definitely, the Zodiac MX6 will take a longer time to clean the pool while the MX8 and MX8 Elite will be faster.